 Every day, we are exposed to low levels of “background” radiation, which is a mix of radiation from certain natural and manmade sources.

-Some radioactive materials also can be used in certain weapons, such as Radiological Dispersal Devices (“dirty bombs”) and nuclear weapons.
+Some radioactive materials also can be used in certain weapons, such as radiological dispersal device (RDD, or "dirty bomb") and nuclear weapons.
 The likelihood of one of these occurring in/near New York City is very low.

 Know the Terms